Learning for Life-Main

 The Midnight Sun Council has a proud tradition of bringing the best possible Scouting experience to the youth of our community.

-In 2023 we served 8,898 young people in the interior of Alaska with programs that build character, personal fitness, and citizenship.
+In 2024 we served young people in the interior of Alaska with programs that build character, personal fitness, and citizenship.
 Each year the Midnight Sun Council recognizes the unselfish, grass-roots service of its volunteers at an annual dinner in their honor.
-This year we plan on honoring:

 Order of the arrow